Sequential Blocked Matching: Preliminaries

+A \emph{matching} $m: N \to S\cup\{0\}$ is a mapping from agents to services.
+We let $m(i)$ denote the service allocated to agent $i$ by the matching $m$.
+We use $0$ to denote the null assignment.
+That is, agent $i$ is assigned no service in a matching if $m(i) = 0$.
+We let $\emptyset$ denote the null matching, in which no agent is assigned a service.
+We say matching is \emph{feasible} if no two agents are mapped to the same service.
+We let $\mathcal{M}$ denote the set of all feasible matchings.

+In this paper, we consider discrete-time sequential decision problems, in which a planner selects a sequence of (feasible) matchings over $T$ time steps.
+We let $m_{t}$ denote the matching chosen by the planner at time step $t$, and denote by $M = (m_{t})_{t=1}^{T}$ a sequence of $T$ matchings.
+We denote by $M(t, i) = m_{t}(i)$ the service matched to agent $i$ at time $t$.
-\textbf{Blocking.} Furthermore, we assume that when a service is matched, it is blocked for a time period depending on the agent it was matched to.
-More specifically, when agent $i$ is matched with service $j$ we assume that service $j$ cannot be matched to any agent for the next $D_{i,j} - 1$ time steps.
-In what follows, we will refer to $D_{i,j}$ as the blocking delay associated with the agent-service pair $i$ and $j$.
-Additionally, we let $\tilde{D}$ denote the maximal blocking delay possible and let $D$ denote the $N$ by $S$ matrix of all blocking delays.
-From now on, we assume that all blocking delays are known apriori by both the central mechanism and the agents.
-We say that a matching sequence $M$ is feasible with respect to the delay matrix $D$ if no service is matched to an agent on a time step where it has been blocked by a previous matching. \begin{defn} For a given blocking delay matrix $D$, the set of feasible matching sequences of length $T$, $\mathcal{M}^{D}_{T} \subseteq \mathcal{M}_{T}$, is the set of all matching sequences $M \in \mathcal{M}_{T}$ such that for all $t \in \{1, \dots, T\}$, for all $i \in \mathcal{K}$, and all $j \in \mathcal{S}$ the following implication holds:

-\end{defn} Note that blocking of services is a common phenomenon in real-world scenarios.
+Furthermore, we assume that, when a service is assigned, it may be blocked for a time period depending on the agent it was assigned to.
+More specifically, when agent $i$ is matched with service $j$, we assume that service $j$ cannot be matched to any agent for the next $D_{i, j} - 1$ time steps.
+We refer to $D_{i, j}$ as the \emph{blocking delay} associated with the agent-service pair $i$ and $j$.
+Additionally, we let $\tilde{D}$ denote the maximal blocking delay possible, and let $D$ denote the $n$ by $s$ matrix of blocking delays.

+From now on, we assume that all blocking delays are known a priori by both the planner and all agents.
+We say that a matching sequence $M$ is \emph{feasible} with respect to the delay matrix $D$ if no service is matched to an agent on a time step where it has been blocked by a previous matching. \begin{defn} For a given blocking delay matrix $D$, the set of feasible matching sequences of length $T$, $\mathcal{M}^{D}_{T} \subseteq \mathcal{M}_{T}$, is the set of all matching sequences $M \in \mathcal{M}_{T}$ such that for all $t \in \{1, \dots, T\}$, $i \in N$, and $j \in S$, if $M(t, i) = j$ then $M(t^{\prime}, i^{\prime}) \neq j$ for all $i^{\prime} \in N$ and for all $t^{\prime}$ such that $t < t^{\prime} \leq t + D_{i, j} - 1$. \end{defn} In other words, we say that a matching sequence is feasible if there is no matching in the sequence which assigns an agent a service which has been blocked by a previous matching.
+Note that blocking of services is a common phenomenon in real-world scenarios.
 For example, consider a setting in which each service corresponds to a freelance contractor, and each agent corresponds to an employer.
-The matching of services and agents then corresponds to employers contracting freelancers, For the duration of the contract, which may differ from employer to employer, the matched freelancer is unavailable before returning to the pool of available services once their contract ends.
+The matching of services and agents then corresponds to employers contracting freelancers.
+For the duration of the contract, which may differ from employer to employer, the matched freelancer is unavailable before returning to the pool of available services once their contract ends.